Articles of Incorporation and Rules

 • Documents that are direct sources of accounting and settlement, and other information related to accounting or settlement other than information deemed reasonably necessary to understand the status of accounting and settlement

-(Method of disclosure)
+(Method of Disclosure)

 • Inspect or copy such information